emmajanedrews/base-template/_posts/2018-01-30-whats-working-now---going-under-the-radar-to-find-homes-for-buyers.md

 If you are thinking of selling a house in 2018, I have something for you.
 It’s my new book, “Selling Secrets You Can’t Afford to Miss.”
 To get your free copy, visit DCHomeBlog.com/FreeBook.&nbsp;

-Be on the lookout for my next video to find out What’s Working Now!&nbsp;
+Be on the lookout for my next video to find out *"What’s Working Now!"*&nbsp;

 In the meantime, just give me a call or send me an email with any questions you may have.
 I would be happy to help you!